DirectoryTree/ActiveRedis/README.md

 ```

 > [!important]
 > Consider searchable attributes to be part of your model schema.
-Do not
+They should be defined before
-> change these while you have existing records.
-Doing so will lead
+> you begin using your model. **Do not change these while you have existing records**.
+Doing
-> to models that cannot be retrieved.
+> so will lead to models that cannot be retrieved without interacting with Redis manually.

 When you define these attributes, they will be stored as a part of the hash key in the below format: